drhsqlite/fossil-mirror/www/containers.md

   No machines.
 ```

-This is why I wrote “reportedly” above: it doesn’t work on two different
+This is why I wrote “reportedly” above: I couldn’t get it to work on two different
 Linux distributions, and I can’t see why.
-I’m putting this here to give
+I’m leaving this here to give
 someone else a leg up, with the hope that they will work out what’s
 needed to get the container running and registered with `machinectl`.